firelightrpg/Reignfall/README.md

 _After a grueling fight, the party prevailed.
 Wounded and drained, they made the decision to **rest** before continuing deeper into the horrors of Avernus._

 ---
+# Session 35 - _Across the Wastes of Avernus_
+2025-03-20
+## Aasimon Insurrection
+_In the molten depths of the Infernal battlefield, your arrival turned the tide of a desperate struggle.
+Celestial warriors, their armor dulled and wings battered, fought with grim determination against devils commanded by Vexthar, "The Shackler," and Zirathris, "The Whispering Chains."
+Amidst clashing steel and burning stone, Commander Vaelios, "Shield of the Righteous," spotted you and called out:_
+> "You are not devils.
+Then perhaps you are salvation."

+_Together, you defeated the kytons and their allies, breaking the chains that enslaved the angels.
+As the battle fell to silence, the three surviving aasimon—Vaelios, Seraphaine, "Flame of the Heavens," and Myrielle, "Divine Light"—collapsed, their celestial light flickering._

+_Vaelios, his voice hoarse but determined, revealed the truth: "This is our one chance.
+The contract is inside—the last shackle that binds us to the Pit."
+He gestured toward a jagged chasm exuding infernal magic, a place the angels could not enter.
+A barrier prevented them from crossing, leaving the task in your hands.
+You entered the fissure._

+### Phase 2 - The Dungeon: Sanctum of the Bound
+_Having entered the infernal chasm, you pressed forward through sweltering darkness.
+Cavern walls scarred with molten fissures loomed around them, and pits of bubbling lava dotted the floor.
+The air was thick with sulfur and something far worse._

+_You soon encountered Sytheris the Oathbound, an erinyes whose once-radiant armor was now blackened and inscribed with infernal script.
+Her wings, twisted into crimson razors, marked her as something far removed from the celestial warrior she once was._
+> "I heard your bargain," she sneered.
+"Vaelios always was the sentimental one."

+_A brutish orthon lumbered behind her, its armored bulk radiating fiendish power.
+Its massive crossbow crackled with energy, marking it as a formidable opponent._

+> "Run, mortals," Sytheris taunted.
+"Or become the next signatures in the contract."

+_The battle was brutal.
+Lulu’s arrows struck true, forcing Sytheris to abandon her tactic of flying out over the lava and confront the party in melee.
+Meanwhile, Barricade, in the wildshape of an owlbear, tore into the orthon, ultimately delivering a devastating strike that shattered the stone anchoring the infernal contract on this side of the pit.
+The critical blow disrupted the binding magic, breaking the sigil’s power._

+_Believing Sytheris might now be freed from her chains, Steward attempted to reason with her.
+But her betrayal was long past, her loyalty to the Nine Hells a cold, merciless truth.
+Redemption was not hers to seek._